MuscleMap/MuscleMap/docs/installation.md

 pip install -e .
 ```

-This installs all required Python dependencies and registers the command-line tools:
+This installs all required packages and registers the command-line tools:

 - `mm_segment`
 - `mm_extract_metrics`